Flora of the Massif Central: Subalpine zone

-More locally, plants such as Spring pasqueflower (Pulsatilla vernalis), which grows on the Plomb du Cantal, Mézenc and Mont Lozère, and Alpine Anemone (Pulsatilla alpina) can also be seen in the Monts Dore (predominantly the white variety, subsp. alpina, in this massif) and the Monts du Cantal (predominantly the yellow "sulphurous" variety, subsp. apiifolia, which is very abundant locally), Alpine avens (Geum montanum - Dore and Cantal), Spring gentian (Gentiana verna - Cantal, Monts Dore), Alpine Bartsia (Bartsia alpina - Cantal only), Norwegian arctic cudweed (Omalotheca norvegica - Cantal, Monts Dore), Androsace de Haller (Androsace halleri - Scree plant of the Monts Dore and Cantal), Alpine fleabane (Erigeron alpinus), etc.
+More locally, plants such as Spring pasqueflower (Pulsatilla vernalis), which grow on the Plomb du Cantal, Mézenc and Mont Lozère, and Alpine Anemone (Pulsatilla alpina), can also be seen in the Monts Dore (predominantly the white variety, subsp. alpina) and the Monts du Cantal (predominantly the yellow "sulphurous" variety, subsp. apiifolia, which is very abundant locally) alongside Alpine avens (Geum montanum - Dore and Cantal), Spring gentian (Gentiana verna - Cantal, Monts Dore), Alpine Bartsia (Bartsia alpina - Cantal only), Norwegian arctic cudweed (Omalotheca norvegica - Cantal, Monts Dore), Androsace de Haller (Androsace halleri - Scree plant of the Monts Dore and Cantal) and Alpine fleabane (Erigeron alpinus).

-There are also a number of species at this level whose presence in the Massif Central is anecdotal but worth mentioning.
-These include the St Bruno's lily (Paradisea liliastrum), a large lily with beautiful white flowers, of which there is a known station on Mont Aigoual and Mont Mézenc, the leucophyllous ragwort (Senecio leucophyllus), whose only station in the Massif Central is also on Mont Mézenc (a plant of the eastern Pyrenees growing on scree), the Hawkweed Saxifrage (Saxifraga hieraciifolia) whose only known location in France is in the Monts du Cantal and which usually grows in arctic regions (Norway, Siberia, Canada) as well as in the eastern Alps and the Carpathians, the Alpine coltsfoot, only recorded in the Monts du Forez (Pierre-sur-Haute sector), the Alpine snowbell (Soldanella alpina - only in the Monts Dore), the Eightpetal mountain-avens (Dryas octopetala) on the northern slopes of the Cantal and Monts Dore, etc. All these plants are fragile and strictly protected by law, some being highly endangered (such as Dryas octopetala).
+There are also a number of less notable species that grow at this level.
+This includes the St Bruno's lily (Paradisea liliastrum), a large lily with beautiful white flowers which is known to grow on Mont Aigoual and Mont Mézenc; the leucophyllus ragwort (Senecio leucophyllus), whose only station in the Massif Central is also on Mont Mézenc (a plant of the eastern Pyrenees growing on scree); Hawkweed Saxifrage (Saxifraga hieraciifolia), whose only known location in France is in the Monts du Cantal and which usually grows in arctic regions (such as Norway, Siberia, Canada) as well as in the eastern Alps and the Carpathians; Alpine coltsfoot, only recorded in the Monts du Forez in the Pierre-sur-Haute sector; Alpine snowbell (Soldanella alpina) which is only found in the Monts Dore); and eightpetal mountain-avens (Dryas octopetala) on the northern slopes of the Cantal and Monts Dore.
+All these plants are fragile and strictly protected by law, some, such as Dryas octopetala, being highly endangered.

-There are areas that stand out in particular, such as Puy Mary and its surroundings, which contain a number of alpine species that are not found elsewhere in the Massif Central, such as Tozzia alpina, Saxifrage oppositifolia, Saxifraga androsacea and Pedicularis verticillata.
+There are some areas, such as Puy Mary and its surroundings, which contain a number of alpine species that are not found elsewhere in the Massif Central, such as Tozzia alpina, Saxifrage oppositifolia, Saxifraga androsacea and Pedicularis verticillata.

-Finally, in terms of endemic species, the Sancy massif (puy Ferrand, puy de la Perdrix) has a jasione that grows only on trachytic soil above 1500 m: the Jasione daine (Jasione crispa subsp. arvernensis).
+Endemic species include Sancy massif (puy Ferrand, puy de la Perdrix), which has a jasione that grows only on trachytic soil above 1500 m and Jasione daine (Jasione crispa subsp. arvernensis).
 In the Monts Dore and Cantal, there is also a unique saxifrage: the Saxifrage de Lamotte (Saxifraga lamottei), which grows in rock crevices above 1400 m.
-In the same biotope (i.e. the rocks and scree at altitude in the Cantal and Monts Dore), you can also come across an endemic plant with yellow flowers, the Auvergne Biscutella (Biscutella arvernensis).
+In the same biotope (the rocks and scree at altitude in the Cantal and Monts Dore), one can also come across an endemic plant with yellow flowers, the Auvergne Biscutella (Biscutella arvernensis).